 Most Woo-worthy Moment: Yes, there is a Mexican standoff in an empty church with pigeons flying about, but an even more Woo-worthy moment happens during the Castor Troy penthouse raid.
 Castor’s son is caught in the middle and Castor’s baby-mama does her best to shield him from the hail of bullets and attempts to distract the boy by slapping a pair of headphones on him.
 At one point, we see the battle through the child’s perspective as “Somewhere Over the Rainbow” drowns out the chaos and death.

 As previously mentioned, Woo would go on to direct Mission Impossible II, which marked the high point of his career.
 After that, he fell off the summit with Windtalkers (2002), rolled down the hill with Paycheck (2003), and then boarded a plane back to China.
 He may be re-making The Killer at some point; so, we’ll see.
 It would be refreshing to see the King of Asian Action climb back into his throne and grace Hollywood with his presence for a project or two before abdicating.
 Regardless of what the future holds, John Woo’s distinctive stamp on action movies, both in the US and abroad, is still seen today.
 Whenever someone busts out two pistols or a flock of birds is scattered by gunfire, you’re probably looking at an homage to an ultimate action legend.

 Article by Mike Culton – An action aficiondo who grew up on a steady stream of 80s and 90s action movies.
 He drunkenly tweets movie reviews on Fridays @BuzzedMovies on Twitter and produces a series of movie reviews on films that were shot in Idaho on YouTube.

 What are your thoughts on these John Woo action classics?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!